Rory M. Christian, Chair and CEO

-Kathleen H. Burgess, Secretary to the Commission, Ethics Officer
+Michelle L. Phillips, Secretary to the Commission, Ethics Officer

 The Secretary provides support to the Commission and is responsible for maintaining the records of the proceedings within the Department of Public Service.
 The Secretary provides for the coordination of the components of Commission proceedings that include, among others, issuing Notices in order to ensure that all interested persons have a fair opportunity to be heard.
 The Secretary also ensures utility and staff compliance with Commission orders.
-The Secretary serves as a secretariat for the New York State Board on Electric Generation Siting and the Environment.
+The Secretary serves as a Secretary for the New York State Board on Electric Generation Siting and the Environment.

-The Department Ethics Officer provides guidance to Commissioners and Department Staff concerning ethical responsibilities as Department employees and as employees of New York State, as set forth in the Public Service Law, Public Officers Law, and other relevant statutes, regulations and policies.
+The Department Ethics Officer provides guidance to Commissioners and Department Staff concerning ethical responsibilities as Department employees and as employees of New York State, as set forth in the Public Service Law, Public Officers Law, and other relevant statutes, regulations, and policies.
 The Department Ethics Officer is available to consider inquiries from the public and regulated entities concerning the ethical responsibilities of the Department, Commissioners and Department employees.

 James Denn, Director